Mismail125/Digital_Spin_Coaterwith-PID-Control-and-HMI-Interface/README.md

 Source code is available in the /code directory.
 <img width="835" height="629" alt="Spin" src="https://github.com/user-attachments/assets/9c6fbea5-1b10-4fa8-a289-13073673c4b4" />

-i drill a hole in the center of motor shaft for adding vacuum chuck functionality in next version.
+I drilled a hole through the center of the motor shaft to enable vacuum chuck functionality in the next version.

 **Author**